GuilhermehASilva/GuilhermehASilva/README.md

 - 🌱 I’m currently learning Typescript
 <div>
     <a href="https://github.com/GuilhermehASilva"></a>
        <b>Hello, I'm Guilherme.
-I specialize in Web Development and software development.
-I am currently studying Information System at college.
+I specialize in Web Development and Software Development.
+I am currently studying Information System.
 My passion is always to provide the best experience and interactivity for the user</b>.<br>
 <br>
       <b>Languages and Tools:</b><br>
 <br>